-Individuals who have at least £2 million in investment funds are able to apply for an Investor visa.
-The funds will need to remain invested in acceptable investments for the full duration of the visa until the applicant is able to obtain indefinite leave to remain if required.
+The category initially allowed individuals who had at least £2 million in investment funds to apply for an Investor visa.
+For those clients who have already secured an Investor visa, the funds will need to remain invested in acceptable investments for the full duration of the visa until the applicant can obtain indefinite leave to remain if required.

 There are accelerated routes for settlement based on the total investment, with the possibility to settle in the UK after five years for £2 million, after three years for £5 million and after two years for £10 million.